j2k850/lipstick_effect/README.md

 The lipstick effect is the theory that when facing an economic crisis consumers will be more willing to buy less costly luxury goods.
 Instead of buying expensive fur coats, for example, people will buy expensive lipsticks or in general beauty products.
 For example, there are accounts that lipstick sales doubled after the attacks of 9/11.

-The aim of this project was to find evidence of the “The Lipstick Effect” during the unfortunate period of the Great Recession and see if beauty indulgences can be used to predict bear markets, overall US economic health, and consumer confidence.
-The Great Recession ran from November 8th 2016 to November 6th,2018 and
+The aim of this work was to find evidence of the “The Lipstick Effect” during the unfortunate period of the Great Recession and see if beauty indulgences can be used to predict bear markets, overall US economic health, and consumer confidence.

 Run tests and analysis of stock log-return normality clearly showed that the selected stocks log returns were normally distributed and consistent with a random sample.